 I was inspired on the way to kindy this morning when the Monty Python ‘Money song’ bizarrely came on the radio (what fabulous programming) to search out 10 songs about money.

 There are hundreds, probably thousands, of songs on the subject, so to limit the universe I decreed that ‘money’ had to be in the title.

 My list, I must admit, is not very adventurous but it’s 5 o’clock already, time to go.
 Though I am quite pleased with the Prince Charles number, whose name, I’ve just realised, explains why there is a Princess Di look-alike jumping around the stage in an apricot silk dress.

 Anyway, would love to hear your nominations for best songs about money.

-New Zealanders move to Australia because they can make more money; the weather’s generally better (if you don’t mind the mix of drought and floods), and; the people are alright once you get to know them.
+of drought and floods), and; the people are alright once you get to know them.

 But New Zealand’s financial services industry looks across the Tasman and salivates about Australia’s compulsory superannuation system because it knows that if compulsion were introduced here it would feed them forever.